frnmst/fattura-elettronica-reader/docs/assets.rst

 .. warning:: fattura-elettronica-reader is guaranteed to work with these file versions only!

 .. important:: The XML schema file for FatturaPA version 1.2.1 needs to be patched. fattura_elettronica_reader
-                runs the SHA-512 checksum on the patched version of the file which corresponds to:
+                runs the SHA-512 checksum on the patched version of that file which corresponds to:

                 ::